 - 1. Be sure to turn off the pump. - 2.
 Drain the water heater and the entire water system. - 3.
-Close the valve on the bottom of the by pass kit to prevent liquid from entering the water heater.
-Close valve at top also. - 4.
+Close the valve on the bottom and top of the by pass kit to prevent liquid from entering the water heater. - 4.
 Place siphon hose into container with anti-freeze. - 5.
-Open the valve on the siphon hose, which is valve V-1 from diagram on page 50.
-Valve V-2 needs to be closed. - Turn on the pump to supply the fresh water system with antifreeze.
+Open the valve on the siphon hose, which is valve V-1 from diagram on page 48.
+Valve V-2 needs to be closed. - 6.
+Turn on the pump to supply the fresh water system with antifreeze.
 It will take 2 gallons or more, depending on the size of the coach. - 7.
 Close faucets when lines are full.
-Allow 1 pint of antifreeze to stay in each trap (3). - 8.
+Allow 1 pint of antifreeze to enter in each of the three traps. - 8.
 Shut off the pump.
 You may wish to re-open the faucets to remove pressure from the lines.